 Sleepwalker ends up fighting a Hulk being driven nearly insane with rage tearing through New York City.
 Nothing Sleepwalker does even fazes the Hulk, whether it's impaling him with a large barbed spear or electrocuting the Hulk by connecting him to the New York power grid.
 The Hulk rapidly heals from all of Sleepwalker's attacks, and while he doesn't manage to hit Sleepwalker too often, the blows he does land are quite literally the most brutal attacks he's ever felt.
 It's only because Sleepwalker noticed that the Hulk's anger was being increased by his Demonic Possession and tried to use his warp vision to free the Hulk from it that he managed to survive.

 Origin Story features a Kryptonian teenager who is thrown into the Marvel Universe just as the Civil War is cranking up.
 Naturally, the government decides she's a threat because she just wants to be left alone, and continually attacks her.
-Pretty much every time Alex Harris gets into a fight, its counts as a Curb-Stomp Battle, because she's a Kryptonian and the Marvel Universe really doesn't have much in the way of people powerful enough to handle a Kryptonian outside of Galactus and his Heralds.
+Pretty much every time Alex Harris gets into a fight, its counts as a Curb-Stomp Battle simply because she's a Kryptonian and the Marvel Universe really doesn't have much in the way of people powerful enough to handle a Kryptonian outside of Galactus and his Heralds.
 Even Sentry, Ares, and Thor get their asses handed to them on a plate.